dennismuhnene/DevCollab-Hub/README.md

     npm install
     ```

-3.  **Set up Firebase:**
+3.  **Set up Firebase & Redis:**
     - Create a new project on the [Firebase Console](https://console.firebase.google.com/).
     - In your project's settings, add a new "Web App".
     - Copy the `firebaseConfig` object provided.
+    - Create a new database on [Upstash](https://upstash.com/).
-    - Create a `.env` file in the root of the project and populate it with the Firebase configuration keys.
+    - Create a `.env` file in the root of the project and populate it with your Firebase and Upstash credentials.
 You can use the `.env.example` file as a template.
 Your `.env` should look like this:

       ```env
       NEXT_PUBLIC_FIREBASE_API_KEY=AIza...